Help01/actorswiki/Scene-organization.md

 It`s particularly worth mentioning 'Scene Kernel'.
 It is the root scene.
 From it comes the initialization of the framework, plug-ins, templates.
 Without this scene, nothing will work and it must always be present both in 'Scenes Depends On' and in 'Scenes To Keep' on the main scenes.

-In Scene Kernel it is better not to put anything, especially everything that associated with the game.
+In Scene Kernel it is better not to put anything, especially everything that linked to the game.

 ## From the Cook-Book